aliostad/CacheCow/README.md

 ```
 Here we have set the expiry to 5 minutes.
 This covers the basic scenario, browse the samples for the advanced and efficient use cases.

+## CacheCow.Server advanced options

+Scenarios in the Getting-Started sections above choose simple out-of-the-box options to get you started.
+Depending on the load on your server, these are not necessarily the optimal approach.
+To get the best out of your API's caching, you would have to do a little more work and help CacheCow optimise HTTP Caching.
+By default, CacheCow server relies on Serialising your payloads/viewmodels to generate ETag.
+While for low-mid traffic scenarios this could be sufficient, it would be detrimental for high-load APIs or cases where your payload is big.
+That is why, instead of leaving CacheCow to generate ETag (rather TimedETag) by serialisation, you could supply it yourself.

+There are two times when a TimedETag is needed:
+ - when serving the viewmodel
+ - when carrying out validation (conditional GET/PUT)

+### TimedETag when serving the ViewModel
+TimedETag needs to be included in the response headers (in the form of `ETag` or `Last-Modified` headers).
+If your view models implement `ICacheResource`, CacheCow will attempt to get TimedETag by calling interface's only method.
+Otherwise it will use serialisation unless you provide an alternative `ITimedETagExtractor` implementation that extracts the TimedETag.
+And example would be an implementation that uses LastModifiedDate field and turns it into an ETag by binarisation (example [here](https://github.com/aliostad/CacheCow/blob/master/samples/CacheCow.Samples.Common/Extensions.cs#L15)).

+### TimedETag when carrying out validation
+This is the preemotive validation of the resource in response to conditional GET (or PUT/Delete).
+In case of a conditional GET, client requests for a later version of the resource unless it has changed since it has had its version, providing its last modified date or ETag(s).
+In this case, by default, CacheCow allows the call to controller to load the view model and then generates its TimedETag (by querying `ICacheResource` or serialisation).
+If the version the client has is still the most recent, it will send back status 304 or NotModified.
+While this reduces network traffic and reduces server (and client) resource usage, it does not relieve pressure from your back-end services.
+That is where `ITimedETagQueryProvider` interface comes into play: by implementing this interface you could go back to your back-end store and check whether the condition is met without loading the whole view model from the back-end services.
+For example, you could go back to the record requested and check if the LastModifiedDate matches.

+This table highlights different options in CacheCow.Server and value associated with each.
  ![Benefits of different CacheCow.Server Approaches](https://raw.githubusercontent.com/aliostad/CacheCow/master/media/CacheCow-2-options.png)

+## Dependency Injection scenarios on ASP.NET Core

 ## Migrating older CacheCow.Server projects to the new CacheCow.Server.Core.Mvc or CacheCow.Server.WebApi